 Like faith, hope deals with the unseen.
 As Paul writes, if I already see and have that which I’ve been hoping for, then it’s no longer hope.
 I already have it.
 But hope, he writes, is “for what we do not yet have.”
 And our part is to continue to hold that God-inspired hope and to “wait for it patiently.”

 My late wife discovered early in our marriage that she had a medical infertility condition.
 But we held strongly to our hope for children and prayed often for them.
 It took patience, and the Lord answered our hopeful prayers.
-Seven years into our marriage, God healed her, and she subsequently bore us four children, now adults, happily married, raising their children, and all serving the Lord.
+Seven years into our marriage, God healed her, and she subsequently bore us four children, now adults, happily married, and raising godly children of their own to serve the Lord.
 We had lived out the reality of Proverbs 13:12—“Hope deferred makes the heart sick, but a longing fulfilled is a tree of life.”
 God was faithful to us, and He will be to you too.

 So continue to hope, coupled with prayer and faith, for those things God has spoken to your heart.
 Some are for this life.
 Others are for later, such as “the blessed hope” of Christ’s second coming (Titus 2:13).